FIRST-Tech-Challenge/ftcdocs/docs/source/programming_resources/tutorial_specific/blocks/creating_op_modes/Writing-an-Op-Mode-with-FTC-Blocks.rst

 Exiting Program & Manage Screen
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-After you have modified and saved your op mode, if your Operator Console
+After you have modified and saved your op mode, if your DRIVER STATION
 is still in the Program & Manage screen, then you should exit this
-screen and return to the Main Operator Console screen.
+screen and return to the Main DRIVER STATION screen.

 Note it will take an estimated 1 minute to complete this task.